Lwa3000/Portfolio/README.md

 	youtube demo: https://youtu.be/2_JH0JhCag0

 2) App_weather_api: Connects to a weather website api and checks the weather to see if you need to bring an umbrella out today.
 	How to run: Install flask.
-Start up the Flask server.
+Start up the Flask server in a virtual environment and apply the requirement.txt file.
 Make sure you are connected to the internet.
 	Features: Works for US cities and zip codes, but could work for certain international cities.